 The Gundestrup cauldron was first found in 1891.
 (Zaczek: 44) It was discovered within the Raevemose peat bog at Gundestrup in Himmerland near Jutland, Denmark.
 (Green: 108).
 The cauldron is thought to have been ritually deposited into the bog as a votive offering.
 (Green: 110) According to pollen analysis, the cauldron was originally placed on dry earth and not initially buried.
-(Zaczek: 45) It is now being housed at the museum at Arhus in the Danish National Museum (MacKillop: 261); however, the cauldron travels continues to be featured in museum exhibits around the world.
-Most recently, in September 2015, the cauldron was displayed at the British Museum in London, UK during as part of a special exhibition called, "Celts: Art and Identity."
+(Zaczek: 45) It is now being housed at the museum at Arhus in the (MacKillop: 261); however, the cauldron travels continues to be featured in museum exhibits around the world.
+Most recently, in September 2015, the cauldron was displayed at the Danish National Museum in London, UK during as part of a special exhibition called, "Celts: Art and Identity."
+British Museum

 Manufacture and Craftsmanship

 The cauldron was manufactured sometime between the 2nd and 1st century BC.
 (Green: 109) It measures 14 inches high, 25.5 inches wide, weighs 20 lbs., and is capable of holding 28.5 gallons.
 (MacKillop: 261) It was originally gold-gilded, and composed of 96 percent pure silver.
 (Green: 109) The cauldron was made up of seven outer plates, five inner plates, and a single base plate which had all been carefully dismantled before being placed in the bog. (ibid.)
 Thus, the total number of pieces making up the cauldron was thirteen.
 (MacKillop: 261) Each of the plates portrayed mythological oriented scenes.
 (Green: 109) A hole in the bottom of the cauldron was patched by a silver horse-harness phalerae.
 (Cunliffe: 402)